presidentbeef/brat/setup.md

 # More Testing

-Run `ruby test/test.rb` to run the test suite.
+Run `brat test/test.brat` to run the test suite.
 SWEET.

 # Interactive Brat

-Brat will run in interactive mode if not files are specified.
+Brat will run in interactive mode if no files are specified.